dair-ai/emotion_dataset/README.md

 This is a dataset that can be used for emotion classification.
 It has already been preprocessed based on the approach described in our [paper](https://www.aclweb.org/anthology/D18-1404/).
 It is also stored as a pandas dataframe and ready to be used in an NLP pipeline.

-Note that the version of the data provided here corresponds to the six emotions variant.
+Note that the version of the data provided here corresponds to a six emotions variant that's meant to be used for educational and research purposes.

 ## Download